Chapter 8. Validation and Diagnostics

 Practice: Fix Validation Errors

 To fix a validation error, look at the error message at the bottom of your Oxygen window.
 In most cases, we have written instructions for how to fix Schematron errors.
 For example, if you have a straight apostrophe in your file, you will get an error message that says: ERROR: Straight apostrophes are not allowed in text.
 Use curly apostrophes instead.
 The shortcut to add a curly apostrophe is ctrl+shift+’ (on PC or Unix) and command+shift+’ (on iOS).
+The LEMDO team writes these error messages; the messages are not generated by Oxygen.
+Please follow the guidance we have written for you in these error messages.

 If you are unable to see the entire message because it is cut off, you can pull up a window with the full message by double clicking on the message text.